 - LinkedIn - Organic engagement + traffic for brand growth

-You might find that Pinterest is a perfect channel to get traffic, while Instagram is primarily for sales.
-It totally depends on the industry and type of business you have.
+You might find that Pinterest is a perfect platform to get traffic, while Instagram is primarily for sales.
+It totally depends on the industry, design, content format, and type of business you have.

 6. Get some inspiration

 Now that you’ve decided on the channels you’re going after, look at some of the best posts for your niche and make an inspiration wall for yourself.